dayseanm04/Hospital-Network-Design-Project/setup/01-Build-Physical-and-Core-Connections.md

 - ✅ ISP router connected to hospital Edge Routers
 - ✅ Edge Routers connected to the hospital core firewalls
 - ✅ Hospital core firewalls  is connected to the distribution switches
+- ✅ Hospital core firewalls are interconnected
 - ✅ Distribution switches are interconnected
 - ✅ Access switches has dual connections to the distribution layers

 ## 📌 Note:
 Note that I may update the connections when nessasry